 The Lullaby Project

-The Lullaby Project pairs new and expectant parents with artists to write, record, and perform a personal lullaby.
+The Lullaby Project pairs new and expectant parents with artists to write, record and perform a personal lullaby for their baby.

-Emerging from Carnegie Hall's Weill Music Institute, Massey Hall & Roy Thomson Hall became a #lullabyproject partner in 2017, joining over 30 other organizations running their own Lullaby Project internationally.
+The Lullaby Project was initially introduced by Carnegie Hall's Weill Music Institute.
+Massey Hall & Roy Thomson Hall became a #lullabyproject partner in 2017, joining over 30 other organizations running their own Lullaby Projects internationally.

 More about the Lullaby Project | Lullaby Project in Action : Listen to songs and testimonials | Our Partners